 1. Plan Ahead and Book with Flexibility

-Start researching flights and accommodations early for the best deals and save money.
+Start researching flights and accommodations early to save money.
 Be flexible with your travel dates and look for booking options that offer free cancellation or changes.
-This lets you take advantage of better deals, if they arise, without any financial penalty.
+This lets you take advantage of better deals without any financial penalty.
 The least expensive flights usually depart mid-week and are during off-peak seasons.

 2. Use Fare Comparison Websites